underthecurve/r-dataviz-ggplot2/R-basic-dataviz.md

 ![](R-basic-dataviz_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

 Maybe we also want the max and min to be different colors.
 We can do this with `col`.
-[Here's](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) a guide to how colors are named in R.
+[Here's](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) a guide to how colors are named in R: http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf

+Highlight the following code and run it all at once:

 ```r